Edward Lloyd’s life and times

 For many years, he lived in rooms on the periphery of the City marrying Isabella McArthur in 1834.
 The and they had three sons, one of whom died in infancy.

 From April 1844, although still married to Isabella, Lloyd had set up house with Mary Harvey in Forest Hill.
 She was the wife of Lloyd’s paper supplier William Mullet and the liaison led to Mullet suing Lloyd for “Criminal Conversation” in December 1844.
 William Mullet had discovered the affair and his revelations to Isabella caused her to move out of Salisbury Square.
-Lloyd and Mary had a child, Frederick, who was born in February 1845.
+Lloyd and Mary later had a child, Frederick, who was born in February 1845.

 Lloyd had a second brush with bankruptcy in 1848, but managed to come to a voluntary agreement with his creditors.